UMassCybersecurity/UMassCTF25/README.md

 To add a new category, you can just create a new subdirectory under `/challenges`.

 **Challenge Contents:**
-We support automated deployment of challenges with static assets, interactive docker containers, both or neither, and even more complicated setups (via Docker Compose)!
+We support automated deployment of challenges with static assets, interactive Docker containers, both or neither, and even more complicated setups (via Docker Compose)!

 **Environments:**